Two men building a raft, pulling ropes on a log raft on a lake.

 Neither has anyone else.
 That’s the point.
 We teach you traditional lashing techniques in the first two days, then you apply them under real conditions.

 Genuinely demanding.
-You’re handling heavy timber, paddling for hours, camping in basic conditions.
+You’re handling heavy timber, paddling for hours, and camping in basic conditions.
 But the difficulty is what produces the transformation.

 Yes.
 We maintain rigorous safety standards whilst preserving the feeling of genuine challenge.
 The difficulty is real.
 The danger is managed.